wmglab-duke/ascent/docs/source/JSON/JSON_parameters/model.md

 `“cuff”`: The cuff JSON Object contains key-value pairs that define which cuff to model on the nerve in addition to how it is placed on the nerve (i.e., rotation and translation).
+Two cuffs can be modeled by providing a list of JSON Objects along with unique "index" values indicating whether the cuff is used for stimulation (0) or recording (1).
 If the user would like to loop over preset cuff designs, then they must create a **_Model_** (model index) for each cuff preset.
 Required.

 - `“preset”`: The value (String) indicates which cuff to model, selected from the list of filenames of the “preset” cuffs in